 We faced some difficulties in reaching the Motorola helpline.
 We had to call them five to six times before we finally got through to their customer care rep. We were informed to reach a different helpline number or to write to email@example.com for service or warranty related queries.
 Our email was replied promptly with the proper contact details.
 The confusion is created as the Motorola headphones are not made by Motorola but, Binatone to whom the Motorola name is licensed for accessories.

 If you are buying a Moto headphone, then you should contact this company - Shyam telecom Ltd, Naraina, Delhi.
 When we spoke to them last we found that the number you must call is 9136008800.
 If the number doesn't go through email the above-mentioned address.

 Sony Extra Bass MDR-XB250 On-Ear Headphones - The MDR-XB250 had a decent design and build quality, but there was nothing great about the sound.
 While it was clear at most frequencies we felt the sound quality could have been better.

 boAt Rockerz 400 Wireless Bluetooth Headphone - The sound quality was not on par with our winners.
-Listening fatigue creeped in after 15 mins of usage.
-The only good thing about the boAt headphones was the bluetooth support.
+Listening fatigue crept in after 15 mins of usage.
+The only good thing about this boAt headphone was the convenience of Bluetooth support.